-Refresh Button: Immediately refreshes the Sync Map based on the currently available statistics of each the latest measurements will be generated.
-The last 60 SyncMaps will be then displayed as an animation.
-A new sequence will start with a blank SyncMap.
-The statistics time range will be set by default to 5min.
+Refresh: Immediately refreshes the SyncMap based on the statistics currently available for each based on the latest measurements.
+The last 60 SyncMaps will then be displayed as an animation.
+New sequences begin with an empty SyncMap.
+The time range for the statistics is set by default to 5 minutes.

-Start Cyclic: will activate the SyncMap animation mode.
-In this mode every minute a new SyncMap with or a Syncfire is in use.
+Start Cycling: Activates the SyncMap animation mode.
+This generates a new SyncMap once a minute

-The number of PNGs stored in RAM is set to 1000 in auto refresh mode if a Q7 CPU
+The number of SyncMap images stored in RAM in this automatic refresh mode is limited to